 It is when we read the fourteenth line of the inscription that we are deeply moved:

-Without destroying it, be on my head.
+Without destroying it,

-Watch this space.
+Oh!
 And you must visit Sthambheshwara.